UK facing supply crunch thanks to Covid: BD schools, colleges to remain closed

 "The immediate cause of general disruptions to supply is the ongoing impacts of the pandemic," King’s College London economics professor Jonathan Portes told AFP.
 "It is hardly surprising that closing down very large sectors of the economy and requiring millions of people not to work, and then reopening those sectors -- not once but several times -- would cause disruption to supply chains and mismatches in the labour market.
 This is true across Europe."

 Brexit meanwhile created major border delays after Britain’s exit from the European Union on January 1, while new immigration rules disrupted recruitment.
-In a related development, the British government on Monday added Thailand and Montenegro to its travel "red list", with foreigners banned from travelling to England from those countries, and nationals required to quarantine.

-Meantime, the best way to keep Covid cases out of businesses and schools while maintaining some in-person presence is to create two rotating groups, a French study showed Thursday.
-Several research institutions including the CNRS and the University of Paris mapped real-world contact networks using data from a high school, a primary school and a business in France.

-They then used the networks to simulate the spread of coronavirus from a single case, testing what method of partial teleworking would most efficiently mitigate an outbreak.
-They looked at scenarios in which an entire population would alternate its presence daily or weekly, as well as scenarios in which populations would be divided into two groups rotating daily or weekly.
-For all three settings, two groups rotating weekly work best to slow transmission of an infection, the study published in the journal PLOS Computational Biology concluded.
+That resulted in fewer EU nationals working in the logistics sector, which tends to be shunned by Britons due to low pay and long hours.

+The pandemic then persuaded even more foreign workers to leave.
+"Ongoing travel restrictions combined with the impact of Brexit ... mean that many have not returned and may not want to do so," he said.